-The top seven common Adwords mistakes that are wasting your budget.February, 2020
+The top seven common Adwords mistakes that are wasting your budget.October, 2020

 Recently, Dwell Property Management visited our office to review and evaluate their Google Adwords campaigns, currently overseen by a large scale PPC (pay-per-click) management company here in the Greater Vancouver area.

 This year we're helping Dwell on a number of fronts, including strategy, sales processes, videos, system development, and website improvements, so when their team told us they weren't satisfied with the results of their PPC campaign and asked us for a second opinion, we were happy to oblige.

 Our review uncovered a number of issues we've encountered in different client accounts run by different management companies before they began working with ODG.
 We've started noticing a pattern, and thought it would be useful to point out a few common mistakes to watch out for when reviewing your own online advertising.

 Read on to learn the top seven mistakes you might be making in your online advertising campaign, and what you can do to fix them.

 Many PPC management companies take strict control over your ad campaigns and the data they produce, then provide you only with the metrics that they deem appropriate.
 This isn't good enough.
 When running PPC campaigns on online platforms like Google or Facebook, it's important that you have direct access to the account, ensuring that…